philscher/gkc/README.md

 production usage.

-GKC++ is programmed in C++-11/[Cilk+](http://cilkplus.org/) which on greatly simplifies readability and handling of multi-dimensional arrays.
-However note that only a limited subset of compilers support the Cilk+ extensions such as
+GKC++ is programmed in C++-11/[Cilk+](http://cilkplus.org/) which (for our opinion) greatly simplifies readability and handling of multi-dimensional arrays.
+However, note that only a limited subset of compilers support the Cilk+ extensions such as

 * [Intel Compiler](http://software.intel.com/en-us/intel-compilers)